zeta-chain/docs/docs/developers/omnichain/tutorials/swap.md

 }
 ```

-The contract expects to receive three values in the `message`:
+The contract expects to receive two values in the `message`:

-- `targetChainID`: the ID of the destination chain
+- `address targetTokenAddress`: the address of the ZRC-20 version of the
+  destination token.
-- `recipient`: the recipient address on the destination chain
+- `bytes memory recipientAddress`: the recipient address on the destination
-- `minAmountOut`: and the minimum amount of tokens to receive on the destination
   chain.
-For the purposes of this tutorial, we will set this value to 0.
+We're using `bytes`, because the recipient address can be either on an
+  EVM chain or Bitcoin.

 When the contract is called from an EVM chain, the `message` is encoded as a
 `bytes` array using the ABI encoding.